 Traditionally used by the Aboriginal people in Australia, this is and was considered a sacred instrument.
 Though even if they tried to keep the bullroarer a secret.
 In today’s world, you can find bullroarers in well-assorted music stores.

-What is the most Natural Instrument in the World?
+What is the Most Natural Musical Instrument in the World?

 Some musical instruments are simply found in nature such as the gum leaf, ‘Ili’ili, or river rocks.
 This makes them two of the most natural instruments in the world.